shubham0809200/Flappy-Bird/Contribution.md

 # Contribution
- You are welcome to Contribute to this project if you make some valuable changes/improvements to the game.
+ You are welcome to Contribute to this project if you can make some valuable changes/improvements to the game.

 # How to contribute!